 - Review previous appraisal notes; what were the objectives set?

-In the appraisal
+In the performance appraisal

 A review of objectives set at the previous appraisal

 - What wasn't met?
 Why?
-Was extra help needed?

 - How will performance be measured?